 You may be wondering how you can become addicted to Suboxone when it is a drug created to help treat addiction.
 Although it seems contradictory, Suboxone addiction is a very real problem that many people struggle with.
-In an effort to decrease their cravings and support recovery, they inadvertently become addicted to the medication used to help treat their opioid addiction.
+To decrease their cravings and support recovery, they inadvertently become addicted to the medication used to help treat their opioid addiction.
 When you become addicted to Suboxone, it is difficult to wean yourself off of it and keep addiction under control on your own because you become so reliant on the assistance of medication.

 Therefore, treatment exists for Suboxone addiction to help you detox your body of this substance and embrace more natural methods of managing your recovery.
-By going through detox at a facility like New Start Recovery that has specific programs for Suboxone addiction, you can continue moving forward with your recovery with confidence.
+By going through detox at a facility like New Start Recovery with specific programs for Suboxone addiction, you can continue moving forward with your recovery with confidence.

 Understanding Suboxone Addiction and its Effects

 Suboxone is a combination of two different drugs: buprenorphine and naloxone.
-Buprenorphine is a partial opioid agonist meaning that it doesn’t fully block opioid receptors in the brain, but it does reduce drug cravings without creating any sort of high.
-The naloxone component is an opioid antagonist, so if you were to try to misuse Suboxone by say, crushing it up and inhaling it or injecting it, you would experience withdrawal symptoms.
+Buprenorphine is a partial opioid agonist meaning that it doesn’t fully block opioid receptors in the brain, but it does reduce drug cravings without creating any high.
+The naloxone component is an opioid antagonist, so if you were to try to misuse Suboxone by crushing it up and inhaling it or injecting it, you would experience withdrawal symptoms.
 The naloxone is not activated unless the pill is crushed.

 Nausea or vomiting